What is the best choice for a drop ceiling?

 What are the best options?

-The special suspended ceiling from Gatineau-based Reflexio Concept and Design is a standout option because it offers an impressive list of advantages.
+The special suspended ceiling from Gatineau-based Reflexio Design is a standout option because it offers an impressive list of advantages.

 The main drawback of many fiber-composite-based (foam-like) drop ceiling tiles is that they are thick and, though this can help them dampen noise in busy environments, it can reduce headroom and limit design possibilities.
 Reflexio’s reflective aluminum composite panels are only 3mm thick, much thinner than fiber-based tiles.